slow-session/wellington.session.nz/wellyfest.md

 var textAreas = document.getElementById("abc-textareas");
 </script>

-During Wellyfest at Brookfield 2017 we'll be running a slow session Saturday afternoon in the Nelson Lounge from 12:30 to 2:30.
+During <a href="http://wellingtonfolkfestival.org.nz/">Wellyfest</a> at Brookfield 2017 we'll be running a slow session Saturday afternoon in the Nelson Lounge from 12:30 to 2:30.

 We'll be playing tunes at a slow pace.
 Please come along and join Andy and Ted for some relaxed session play.